TAKE A SEAT AT OUR TABLE

 Meggie kicked-off our eating adventure with Hush Puppies and Pimento Cheese, one of our favorite pairings.

-For the main course, Susannah’s brought Curry Chicken, which she cooked to perfect and served in a gorgeous Le Creuset serving dish.
-Jordan cooked a savory homemade Cauliflower Cake to die for and paired perfectly with Jude’s Mediterranean Cucumber Tomato Salad.
+For the main course, Susannah’s brought Curry Chicken, which she cooked to perfection and served in a gorgeous Le Creuset serving dish.
+Jordan cooked a savory homemade Cauliflower Cake to die for and paired it perfectly with Jude’s Mediterranean Cucumber Tomato Salad.

 Our Queen of Baking, Ali, grilled us some asparagus and a tasty Cinnamon Apple Crisp for dessert served with Vanilla Ice Cream.